liuya106/Image-Recognition-with-Hierarchical-Tree/README.md

 response.
 I then extract the book titles and cover image URLs from the search results using BeautifulSoup's findall and select methods.
 The book cover images were downloaded to a local folder, and metadata was saved to a CSV file using the pandas library.
-This prepares the dataset of book cover images that we will be querying into later.
+This prepares the dataset of book cover images, which we will be querying later.

 - **Feature Extraction**